In this chapter, let’s discuss what you should do when not having a client training session.

 Listen, even a personal trainer needs some downtime.

-At times, especially as your business grows, that might seem like an impossibility.
+At times, especially as your business grows, that might seem impossible.

 But it’s necessary.

-That’s because you are going to be no use to your clients if you burnout.
+That’s because you will be useless to your clients if you burn out.

 My advice is this.

 Once a week, find time in your schedule to step away for a little.

 I’m not even talking about going to the gym here and training.